ssuruchi/stock-market-prediction/README.md

 An ML based application for predicting and analysing stock trends.

 👋 **About This Project**<br>
 Stock Market Prediction and Analysis is a machine learning-driven web application designed for financial forecasting.
-It uses Keras for building a predictive deep learning model and Streamlit for the interactive user interface.
+It uses Keras for building a predictive Deep Learning model and Streamlit for the interactive user interface.

 🔑 **Key Features**<br>
 Historical Stock Data: The app visualizes stock data from 2007 to 2022, along with descriptive statistics.<br>